deltaDAO/mvg-portal/content/pages/privacy/en.md

 Personal data is any information that can be (directly or indirectly) related to you. deltaDAO processes a minimal amount of personal data, as we believe your personal data belongs to you.
 We process the following personal data.

-**IP address** : Your IP address is processed when visiting our portal demonstrator.
+- **IP address**: Your IP address is processed when visiting our portal demonstrator.

-If you are using one of our portal demonstrator functionalities, deltaDAO also processes the following personal data.

-- **Your wallet address**: Your wallet address is processed if you are publishing or consuming a data service.
+- **Your wallet address and public key**: Your wallet address is processed if you are publishing or consuming a data service.
+Moreover, your public key is stored on-chain as soon as a transaction is signed and transmitted to the Gaia-X testnet by your wallet.
-- **Author name:** Your name is processed if you decide to publish a data service.
-Adding your real name is not required.
-You are welcome to publish a data service using a pseudonym.

-If you contact deltaDAO via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).
+- **E-mail**: If you contact deltaDAO via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).

-For detailed information about the processing operations, lawfulness, purposes, and how your personal data serves to reach these purposes, please take a look at the chapter &quot; Processing operations according to Article 13 GDPR&quot;.
+For detailed information about the processing operations, lawfulness, purposes, and how your personal data serves to reach these purposes, please take a look at the chapter &quot;Processing operations according to Article 13 GDPR&quot;.

 # 3. Recipients and cross-border data transfer

 **Visiting our portal demonstrator**

-When you visit our portal demonstrator, your IP address is processed by Netlify, a service provider that hosts our portal demonstrator.
-Netlify serves our portal demonstrator using a Content Delivery Network (a geographically distributed network) with servers located out of and within the European Economic Area (EEA).
-We use Standard Contractual Clauses (SCC) to provide appropriate safeguards to the processing of your personal data.
-You have the right to receive a copy of these SCC.
+When visiting our portal demonstrator, your IP address is processed by Netlify, a service provider that hosts our portal demonstrator.
+Our portal demonstrator is served by Netlify using a Content Delivery Network, a geographically distributed network, with servers within and outside of the European Economic Area (EEA).
+This means, if you are located within the EEA, your IP address will most likely be processed on a Netlify server within the EEA.
+Even if this is not the case, your personal data is appropriately handled as defined in the Standard Contractual Clauses (SCC) between Netlify and us.
+You can make use of your right to receive a copy of these SCC by clicking on the link below.

 - Here you can find Netlify&#39;s [**SCC** &#8599;](https://www.netlify.com/v3/static/pdf/netlify-dpa.pdf).
 - Here you can find Netlify&#39;s [**privacy policy** &#8599;](https://www.netlify.com/gdpr-ccpa).

 **Using our portal demonstrator functionalities**

-If you use our portal demonstrator functionalities, we disclose your wallet address and author name (if applicable) by transmitting it to a smart contract.
-This smart contract is stored in machine-readable format on the Gaia-X testnet, a public permissioned blockchain, that is redundantly stored on nodes located in the European Union (EU).
+If you use our portal demonstrator functionalities, we disclose your wallet address by transmitting it to a smart contract.
+This smart contract is stored in machine-readable format on the Gaia-X testnet, a public permissioned blockchain, that is redundantly stored on nodes located in the EEA.

 **Contact via e-mail**

 When you contact us via e-mail, our (mail) service provider Microsoft supports us in processing your personal data so we can communicate with you.
-We have restricted storage on the European Economic Area and signed SCC with our provider.
+We have restricted storage on the EEA and signed SCC with our provider.
 You have the right to receive a copy of these SCC.
 To exercise your right, please contact us at contact@delta-dao.com.

 # 4. Processing operations according to Article 13 GDPR